Fall 2016 Enrollment

 Sacred Heart fields 32 NCAA Division I varsity teams, one of the largest programs in the country, which contributes to school spirit on campus.
 With 26 intercollegiate club sports including such diverse offerings as sailing, golf, gymnastics, rugby, and figure skating, non-varsity athletes have the opportunity to continue a high school sport or learn a new one.
 Intramural sports and fitness classes are also open to all students.

-SHU is the second-largest Catholic university in New England and offers 55+ academic programs in the College of Arts and Sciences, School of Communication and Media Arts, AACSB-accredited Jack Welch College of Business, College of Health Professions, College of Nursing, and Isabelle Farrington College of Education.
+SHU is the second-largest Catholic university in New England and one of the fastest growing Catholic colleges according to the The Chronicle of Higher Education.
+The University offers 70 academic programs in the College of Arts and Sciences, School of Communication and Media Arts, School of Computing, the AACSB-accredited Jack Welch College of Business, College of Health Professions, College of Nursing, and Isabelle Farrington College of Education.

 Further from campus, students participate in study abroad programs around the world that offer internships and clinical experiences.
 Sacred Heart’s Freshman Fall Abroad program allows students to study abroad in Italy or Ireland during their first semester, setting the stage for engaged learning throughout their college experiences.